Code-Institute-Submissions/ugly-mugs-e-commerce/README.md

-# Megapixel Groups Ugly Mugs
+# UglyMugs.com

-Data Centric Development Milestone Project @ Code Institute
+Full Stack Frameworks With Django Milestone Project @ Code Institute

-This project is a creative hub where creatives and employers meet.
+This project is an e-commerce that sells limited edition ugly mugs to people who loves ugly mugs.
+The shop offers ugly mugs that are only created in a limited number, with new designs releasing continuously.
+It allows the shopper to perform a number of actions including:

+- Navigate the site for info
+- View mugs
+- View the "mug of the month"
+- Add mugs to the cart
+- Adjust, update and remove items in the cart
+- Check out quickly with no hassles
+- Receive and view order confirmations
+- Store my shipping details and my order confirmation in a user profile

+It allows the store admin to add, edit/update and delete a mug from the backend.

-The web application is built using flask and pymongo.
+The web application is built using [Django](https://www.djangoproject.com/ "Django") as a [Python](https://www.python.org/ "Python") Web framework.
-It allows you to perform CRUD operations for users, creatives, briefs and skills.
-It has a form for logging in user and a form for contacting the creative/employer.
-The application provides contact information and a link to Megapixels marketing services.
 You can find the application [here](https://creative-hub.herokuapp.com/).

 ***